 We will ensure that staff, students and parents are aware of sources of support within school and in the local community.
-What support is available within our school and local community, who it is aimed at and how to access it is outlined in Appendix D.

 We will display relevant sources of support in communal areas such as common rooms and toilets and will regularly highlight sources of support to students within relevant parts of the curriculum.
 Whenever we highlight sources of support, we will increase the chance of student help-seeking by ensuring students understand: